Python is Actually Portable

 even after you’ve fixed the error.

-I was able to compile a lot of modules into APE using Modules/Setup
+I was able to compile a lot of modules into APE using Modules/Setup: basic

 external packages that depend on simple C extensions, like